Riobamba, Ecuador - Things to Do in Riobamba

 Devil's Nose Train Journey

-Visit Ecuador's highest peak and the closest point on Earth to the sun due to the planet's equatorial bulge.
-The park offers incredible high-altitude hiking opportunities, vicuña spotting, and the chance to reach the first refuge at 4,800 meters altitude with stunning glacial views.
+Home to Ecuador's highest peak and the point on Earth closest to the sun due to the planet's bulge at the equator.
+Simply massive.
+The park offers hiking trails through high-altitude páramo ecosystem where you might spot vicuñas, Ecuador's wild relatives of llamas.
+Even non-climbers can reach the first refuge at 15,900 feet for incredible views.

 Getting There